Application Deadline: September 1

-- All prerequisite courses must be completed by the date the application is submitted
+- Complete all prerequisite courses by the date the application is submitted

 Each year, we receive a large number of completed applications for a limited number of class positions.